sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

    name for the likelihood, and so it became common practice for people to use the frequentist terminology.
 This would not have been a problem except for the fact that the way that Bayesians use the word turns out to be quite different to the way frequentists do.
-Thit is not the place for yet another lengthy history lesson but, to put it crudely, when a Bayesian says “*a* likelihood function” they are usually referring one of the *rows* of the table.
+This is not the place for yet another lengthy history lesson but, to put it crudely, when a Bayesian says “*a* likelihood function” they are usually referring one of the *rows* of the table.
 When a frequentist says the